The Most Important IELTS Test-Day Tips that you need to remember

 It will give you peace of mind to plan the night before where you’re going and how you’re going to get there.
 Check your confirmation email for the precise location and time of your test.
-Pre-plan your transport route and try to arrive early.
+Pre-plan your transport route on your IELTS test-day and try to arrive early.
 This will reduce worry about being late, and also allow for any unplanned disruptions.

 3. Eat a good breakfast

-You should arrive early to allow time for registration, including ID check and having your photograph taken for your test report form, checking in your personal items, and making your way to your test room.
+You should arrive early on your IELTS test-day to allow time for registration, including ID check and having your photograph taken for your test report form, checking in your personal items, and making your way to your test room.
 If you arrive late, you may not be allowed to take the test.
 (Refer to step 3).